Video game plots must evolve

 As the perpetually annoying sidekick Luke’s cockney accent will quickly inform you at the start of the game, Professor Layton and the Curious Village tells the story of the eponymous Professor Layton, renowned puzzle solver, and his apprentice Luke as they investigate the death of the Baron Reinhold in the curious village of St. Mystere (I hear that’s heavy-handed-plot-device-ese for “mystery”).
 More specifically, Layton is tasked with settling the Baron’s will and finding the enigmatic “golden apple” it references.

 Getting to the bottom of this riddle will require interacting with the various townsfolk of St. Mystere– sounds easy, right?
-Only one one little problem, the people of St. Mystere just love puzzles, and if you want to get anyone to do anything for you chances are you’re going to have to solve a puzzle for them first. → Read the rest
+Only one one little problem, the people of St. Mystere just love puzzles, and if you want to get anyone to do anything for you chances are you’re going to have to solve a puzzle for them first. → You lost me.

 2008 Game Predictions part 1